 Paralleling the pattern shown in the Boston reduced-form figures, offer effects from the stacked models, reported in columns labeled "All Schools" in Table III, are mostly small, with few significantly different from zero.
-The large significant estimate for 10th grade English scores, a result generated by both parametric and nonparametric models, is partly offset by marginally significant negative effects on 7th and 8th grade English.17 When all scores are pooled, the overall estimate is close to zero (models combining years and grades are stacked in much the same way that models combining schools are stacked).
-Importantly, the combination of school- and score-pooling generates precise
+The large significant estimate for 10th grade English scores, a result generated by both parametric and nonparametric models, is partly offset by marginally significant negative effects on 7th and 8th grade English.
+When all scores are pooled, the overall estimate is close to zero (models combining years and grades are stacked in much the same way that models combining schools are stacked).
+Importantly, the combination of school- and score-pooling generates precise estimates, with standard errors on the order of 0.02 for both math and English.

-16Variance-weighting is a property of regression models with saturated controls; see, for example, Angrist (1998).
+&lt;sup>16Variance-weighting is a property of regression models with saturated controls; see, for example, Angrist (1998).

-17Table A.IV in Appendix A reports high school results separately for 7th and 9th grade applicants.
+&lt;sup>17Table A.IV in Appendix A reports high school results separately for 7th and 9th grade applicants.
 This table shows positive English effects for both application grades.

-(b) 7th and 8th grade English at Boston exam schools for 7th grade applicants estimates, with standard errors on the order of 0.02 for both math and English.
 Estimates for black and Hispanic applicants, reported in Table A.V in Appendix A, are in line with the full-sample findings for math and middle school English scores.
-Also, consistent with the full-sample results for 10th grade English, an exam school education seems especially likely to boost 10th grade English scores for blacks and Hispanics, with an estimated effect of 0.16σ , but there are some significant negative estimates as well.
+Also, consistent with the full-sample results for 10th grade English, an exam school education seems especially likely to boost 10th grade English scores for blacks and Hispanics, with an estimated effect of $0.16\sigma$ , but there are some significant negative estimates as well.

 The Appendix reports results from an exploration of possible threats to a causal interpretation of the reduced-form estimates in Table III.
 Specifically, we look for differential attrition (i.e., missing score data) to the right and left of exam school cutoffs (in Table A.II) and for discontinuities in covariates (in Table A.III).
-Receipt of an exam school offer makes attrition somewhat less likely, but the gaps here are small and unlikely to impart substantial selection bias in estimates that ignore them.18 A handful of covariate contrasts also pop up as significantly different from zero, but the spotty nature of these estimates
+Receipt of an exam school offer makes attrition somewhat less likely, but the gaps here are small and unlikely to impart substantial selection bias in estimates that ignore them.
+A handful of covariate contrasts also pop up as significantly different from zero, but the spotty nature of these estimates

-$^{^{18}}$ Lee (2009) bounds on the extent of selection bias confirm this.
+&lt;sup>18Lee (2009) bounds on the extent of selection bias confirm this.
 Also worth noting is the fact that F-tests for the joint significance of differential attrition in all MCAS reduced forms generate p-values of about 0.2 or higher.